Julius-Smith/Hexapod---SUPG/JSUPG/README/README.md

 and is interacted with by the SUPGController class

 ## NEAT python:
-The controllers evolved in this project were done with the standard NEAT packages and frame, available:  https://github.com/CodeReclaimers/neat-python.git
+The controllers evolved in this project were done with the standard NEAT packages and framework, available:  https://github.com/CodeReclaimers/neat-python.git

 ## Evolving Controllers:
 The coupled SUPG controller and its supporting classes are spread between the following classes -->